Large-Scale Wasserstein Gradient Flows: Experiments

 Ornstein-Uhlenbeck processes are advection-diffusion processes \eqref{fokker-plank} with $\Phi(x) = \frac{1}{2} (x - b)^T A (x-b)$ for symmetric positive definite $A\in\mathbb{R}^{D\times D}$ and $b\in\mathbb{R}^{D}$.
 They are among the few examples where we know $\rho_{t}$ for any $t\in\mathbb{R}^{+}$ in closed form, when the initial measure $\rho^{0}$ is Gaussian \cite{vatiwutipong2019alternative}.
 This allows to quantitatively evaluate the computed dynamics of the process, not just the stationary measure.

 We choose $A,b$ at random and set $\rho^{0}$ to be the standard Gaussian measure $\mathcal{N}(0,I_{D})$.
 We approximate the dynamics of the process by our method with JKO step $h=0.05$ and compute SymKL between the true $\rho_{t}$ and the approximate one at time $t=0.5$ and $t=0.9$.
 We repeat the experiment $15$ times in dimensions $D=1,2\dots,12$ and report the performance at in Figure \ref{fig:ou-simulation}.
-The baselines are $\lfloor$EM$\rceil$ with $10^3,10^4, 5\times 10^4$ particles and the parametric dual inference method \cite{frogner2020approximate} for JKO steps $\lfloor$Dual JKO$\rceil$.
+The baselines are $\lfloor$EM$\rceil$ with $10^3,10^4, 5\times 10^4$ particles, EM particle simulation endowed with the Proximal Recursion operator $\lfloor$EM PR$\rceil$ with $10^4$ particles \cite{CaluyaEMPR}, and the parametric dual inference method \cite{frogner2020approximate} for JKO steps $\lfloor$Dual JKO$\rceil$.
+The detailed comparison for times $t = 0.1, 0.2, \dots 1$ is given in Appendix \ref{appendix:add_exp}.